MennovH/HomeAssistant/CloudflareDDNS/DOCS.md

 ![example YAML configuration][screenshot2]

 ## Example CloudflareDDNS logging output
 The following image shows an example output of the add-on, which can be found in the logbook.
-In this scenario, the A record of (sub)domain-3 pointed to a wrong IP address.
+In this scenario, the A record of example3.com pointed to a wrong IP address.
 The add-on found that this record was incorrect, and updated it accordingly.
-This change is instantly visible in the Cloudflare dashboard.
+The add-on also noticed that the A record of example4.com was missing, and created it (proxied by default which can be overruled as stated earlier).
+These changes are instantly visible in the Cloudflare dashboard.
+This example shows the full output with the "Hide PIP" option set to disabled.
+If enabled, information as the current Public IP address and whether or not the regarding A records are proxied by Cloudflare, won't be shown.
 <br></br>
 ![example logging output][screenshot3]